Australian Ballet and Dame Peggy van Praagh: the second wave of classical ballet in Australia

 The Display used the courtship dance of the lyrebird as a metaphor for Australian male attitudes, which was dedicated to American actress Katharine Hepburn, who wanted to see a male lyrebird dancing.

-Walter Stringer, Bryan Lawrence as The Leader and Kathleen Gorham as The Girl in the Australian Ballet production of The Display, 1964.
+Bryan Lawrence as The Leader and Kathleen Gorham as The Girl in the Australian Ballet production of The Display, photographer: Walter Stringer, 1964.
 Image courtesy of the National Library of Australia: an24526801.

 [Helpmann's] appearance was unmistakeable: a slim elegant figure in a cool safari suit, a deeply sun-tanned face with a shock of dyed blonde hair and a lei of gold chains around his neck.
 He simply came straight in and sat himself down next to Peggy van Praagh We heard constant whisperings between them while his large bulbous eyes circled the room Then, before the class had even finished, he unceremoniously stood up and walked out.
 In that brief encounter he had sorted out which of us he wanted for The Display.